 Fundudzi Camp is nestled at the foot of the Luaname Mountains.
 Bird watchers have the opportunity to immerse themselves in a beautiful natural environment with stunning forests, lakes, rivers and waterfalls, where a variety of unique bird species can be found.

-Mutale Camp, located in the wild and beautiful Makuya Reserve provides bird watchers with a rugged safari experience and a wide variety of bird species to view.
+Mutale Falls, located in the wild and beautiful Makuya Reserve provides bird watchers with a rugged safari experience and a wide variety of bird species to view.
 Bird watchers can explore to their heart’s content, or visit viewing points over the Luvuvhu Gorge, and the Mutale River near the potholes and Mutale Falls.

 Machampane Wilderness Camp is nestled on the side of a secluded river where opportunities for bird watching abound.
 Set out on foot on early morning and late afternoon walks in this pristine wilderness area to see the many unique bird species it has to offer.